Become a Member

 MYTH BUSTER:

-Your complete IB Physics Internal Assessment should be 12 pages or less and contain around 1800-2000 words.
+Your complete IB Physics Internal Assessment should be around 12 pages and contain less than 3000 words

 I hope this brief guide has been some help in structuring your IB Physics IA to help you include all the information you need to get full marks in your internal assessment.

 If you feel you need more help, you can watch me write the perfect Physics IA from scratch AND you can copy my workflow on how to complete each section of your IA inside my crazy, special bonus course: The Step-by-Step Guide to Writing the PERFECT Physics IA.
-It's free when you join Ace Your IB Physics Exams BUT I know that some people just need help with this part of IB Physics.
-That's why I offer students the opportunity to purchase this bonus course separately.
-For more information - read here.
+It's free when you join TrIBe Physics

 Hope this helps!